Pearly Penile Papules – Questions & Answers

 • Completely harmless

-They appear as tiny, white or flesh-coloured bumps arranged in 1–2 rows around the corona.
+They appear as tiny, white or flesh-coloured bumps arranged in rows around the corona — see examples of what pearly penile papules look like.
 They do not itch, hurt, or spread.

-PPP occur naturally and are thought to be a normal developmental trait.
+PPP occur naturally and are believed to be a normal developmental trait — learn more about why pearly penile papules occur.
 They are not related to sexual activity, shaving, masturbation, or cleanliness.

-No, PPP usually remain unless they are treated.
+PPP usually remain unless they are treated, although many men wonder whether pearly penile papules go away on their own.
 They are not harmful, but many men choose removal for cosmetic or confidence reasons.

 No!
 Circumcision may potentially result in a reduction of new PPP growth over a period of time, however, this outcome cannot be guaranteed.
 Following circumcision, PPP will persist unless it is appropriately treated.

-The Gold Standard method is Hyfrecator treatment — a precise, quick, and safe technique used by Dr Josh Berkowitz.
+The Gold Standard method is Hyfrecator treatment — a precise, quick, and safe technique used by Dr Josh Berkowitz (MBBS, BSc, MRCS).
 Benefits include:

 • Rapid procedure